DL59/ImPrior/README.md

 ```

+## Preprocessing

 In order to analyze the image correctly and succeed in the inpainting task, we needed to preprocess the original image and the mask.
 Indeed, our code takes as inputs the original image and the mask that needs to be placed on it.
 First of all, the images have been converted to numerical arrays and their sizes have been adjusted in such a way that they were compatible.
 Furthermore, the two numpy arrays have been converted to PyTorch tensors.
 The masked image will then be given by the normalized multiplication of the torch tensors corresponding to the masked image and the original one.